 Exciting treks and backpacking in the middle of the vast tundra, surrounded by mountains.
 And, at the end of a full day, wilderness camping under midnight sun skies, with wildlife all around you.

 If you seek a land expedition in regions visited by rare few, our expert-level hiking trips will take you off the beaten path.
-Here, we particularly recommend our Explore Remote Valleys backpacking trek if you seek the true wild North.
-The tour begins with a helicopter flight into the heart of the Tombstone Territorial Park, where you’ll establish a base camp at a high and seldom-visited alpine lake.
+Here, we particularly recommend our Magestic Canada’s Patagonia Trek if you seek the true wild North.
+The tour begins in the heart of the Tombstone Territorial Park, where you’ll establish a base camp at a high and seldom-visited alpine lake.
 This tour is also designed to pair perfectly with our canoe-camping Secret Waterways tour mentioned below.

 Of course, Yukon’s incredible nature offers not only wild, unexplored land, but also a myriad of river-paddling possibilities, many of which are remote and rarely explored.
 For a beginner’s and intermediate canoeing experience without expert-level paddling knowledge, we recommend looking at our Spirit of the Yukon – Pelly River tour and the Klondiker route on Big Salmon River.
 Both are remote and only see a handful of paddlers each year – perfect for a calm wilderness adventure.